bazurbat/jagen/doc/Manual.md

   Supported values are: release, debug and release_with_debug.
 This allows overriding of the global setting.

+- **build.set_toolchain** (`pkg_build_set_toolchain`) — If set to `true`,
+  specifies that the package expects the preferred toolchain to be passed in the environment (such as in CC, CXX) variables.
+This is usually the case for packages with manually written Makefiles lacking any fallback.

 - **build.target_requires_host** — If set to `true`, specifies that in order to build this package in `target` config the `host` config needs to be built and installed first.
 This is the case, for example, when the package provides